 This dish needs several components to be prepared.
 You can make them in advance, cool them and put them to make a salad in under 5 min.
 To save time, we will start with the components that take the longest and work backwards so all the ingredients come together.
 The following may look like a lot of steps but you can either buy or make most components to save time if needed.

-1. Roast and break down the chicken – Cook a roast chicken, cool, remove skin, separate meat from bone – wrap and refrigerate
+1. Roast and break down the chicken – cook a roast chicken, cool, remove the skin, separate meat from bone – wrap and refrigerate

 2. Roast the vegetables